Northern and Southern dynasties: Southern dynasties

 However, with the fall of the Eastern Jin in 420, the balance of power shifted in favour the central government.
-The subsequent Liu Song, Qi, Liang and Chen dynasties were ruled by military leaders from low social status backgrounds.
+The subsequent Liu Song, Qi, Liang and Chen dynasties were ruled by military leaders from lowly social backgrounds.
 They gradually stripped the powerful clans of military power, authority and wealth.
-They stationed regional armies around the country under the command of the imperial relatives, and recruited officers from humble backgrounds.
-They appointed low-level officials to monitor the powerful elites in the top government posts.
+The emperors stationed regional armies around the country under the command of their imperial relatives.
+They recruited officers from humble backgrounds and appointed low-ranking officials to monitor the powerful elites occupying the top government posts.
 The southern aristocracy declined with the rise of the Indian Ocean trade in the mid 5th century, which led to the court revenues shifting to trade and the disappearance of the caste by the Chen dynasty.
 As landowning aristocrats were unable to convert cash from the produce of their estates, the resurgence of trade and the money-based economy forced them to break up and sell their lands to the burgeoning merchant class.
 Influential merchants increasingly occupied political offices, displacing the old aristocrats.
 On the other hand, the economic developments also drove peasants, unable to cope with inflation or to pay taxes in cash, to become mercenary soldiers, wandering through the country selling their services to the warring princes and plundering the populace.
 These upheavals devastated the south which eased the fall of the south to the Sui dynasty.

-Under the later waning leadership of the Chen dynasty, the southern Chinese were unable to resist the military power amassed in the north by Yang Jian, who declared himself Emperor Wen of Sui and invaded the south.
+Under the waning leadership of the Chen dynasty, the southern Chinese were unable to resist the military power amassed in the north by Yang Jian, who declared himself Emperor Wen of Sui and invaded the south.

 Aboriginal chiefs played an important active role in adapting to the dominant Chinese structure, rather than being forcibly subjugated.
-For instance, the aboriginal chief Lady Xian who married the Liang court's governor Feng Bao, helped to extend the dynasties' authority while preserving autonomy and local culture.
+For instance, the aboriginal chief Lady Xian, who married the Liang court's governor Feng Bao, helped to extend the dynasties' authority while preserving autonomy and local culture.
 Lady Xian and Feng Bao played a critical role in assisting Chen Baxian's rise, and in stabilising the region between the Liang, Chen, and Sui dynasties.
-The court acknowledged such authority by awarding her with official titles and emblems of power.
+The court acknowledged her authority by awarding her with official titles and emblems of power.
 There were many other local chieftains of mixed origins between Guangzhou and modern Vietnam that displayed mixed traits of both aboriginal and sinicized culture, such as the Ning of Qinzhou, the Li of Guizhou-Tengzhou and the Chen of Shuangzhou.
 These families functioned both as cheftains to the natives and bureaucrats to the court.